ErpNetDocs/info/information/licensing/registered-user-based-licensing.md

 ### Per-user sessions

-@@name editions that are licensed on a registered user basis allow all of your registered users to use the @@name platform simultaneously, as long as everyone is accessing the platform via a single session.
+@@name editions that are licensed on a registered user basis allow all of your active registered users to use the @@name platform simultaneously, as long as everyone is accessing the platform via a single session.

 A single session is brought up and active when a user is accessing @@name platform via either: